 - sensitivity to sound

 Up to a third of people that get migraines experience visual disturbances or temporary loss of vision (known as an aura) before the onset of the pain.
-Symptoms can last for up to 72 hours if untreated, with the pain typically affecting only one side of the head.
+Symptoms can last for

 The following factors can trigger migraines: